What is cystic fibrosis?

 Other treatments of cystic fibrosis

-Cystic fibrosis is also treated with a variety of therapies, lifestyle and dietary interventions, and possibly surgery.
+Doctors may also recommend a variety of therapies, lifestyle and dietary interventions, and possibly surgery.
 Other treatments of cystic fibrosis include:

 Chest physical therapy, such as chest percussion and postural drainage, which are techniques performed daily to several times a day to physically loosen and remove mucus in the lungs